The circle indicate the time we are discussing in this section

 The distinctive characteristics of the Nanboku-Cho period sword on the photo above

-- The trace of an engraving of Suken on the nakago indicates that this area was once a part of the main body.
+- The engraving trace of Suken on the nakago indicates this area was once a part of the main body.